kwhatmough/kwhatmough.github.io/list.md

 # Upcoming Orders

-## Bev
+## Ken "A"
-- Pickup on Thu Apr 30
+- Pickup on Tue May 5
-- Modify until Mon Apr 27
+- Modify until Sat May 2

 Item | Unit price | Qty | Notes
 --- | --- | --- | ---
 |||

-## Ken "A"
+## Bev
-- Pickup on Tue May 5
+- Pickup on Thu May 7 at 2pm
-- Modify until Sat May 2
+- Modify until Mon May 4

 Item | Unit price | Qty | Notes
 --- | --- | --- | ---